-Absorbance Methods for fast, simple absorbance measurements without additional evaluations Routine Frequently used molecular biology methods.
+Absorbance Methods for quick and simple absorbance and transmission measurements without any further evaluations.
+Routine Frequently used molecular biology methods.
 The methods are preprogrammed.
 However, the parameters can be modified if saved under a new name.
 Basic Methods for the evaluation of absorbance measurements with factor, standard or standard curve/line.
 Advanced Methods for the evaluation of two wavelength measuring methods.
 Favorites In Favorites , you can set up your own folders using <new folder=""></new> , and copy your frequently used methods to this folder in order to quickly access them when needed.